randomnote1/SCOM/docs/_posts/2019-05-16-using-the-asset-status-property-in-scom.md

 ---
 date: 2019-05-16
 layout: post
-title: "Using the Asset Status Property in SCOM"
+title: Using the Asset Status Property in SCOM
 ---

 # Using the Asset Status Property in SCOM